CURENT/ltb/docs/source/getting_started/overview.rst

 This work was supported in part by the Engineering Research Center Program of the National Science Foundation and the Department of Energy under NSF Award Number EEC-1041877 and the CURENT_ Industry Partnership Program.

-LTB is developed and actively maintained by `LTB Team <https://curent.github.io/about/>`_.

 .. _CURENT: https://curent.utk.edu